bnu05pp/gStoreD/README.md

 `# make`

-to compile the gStore code and build executable "gload", "gquery", "gserver", "gclient".
+to compile the gStore code and build executable "gload", "gquery".

 ### Usage
 gStoreD 1.0 currently includes four executables and others.